OyvindSabo/compendiums/01-introduction.md

 ### 2.6.2 Amdahl's law

 **Amdahls law**\
-If a fraction **r** of our serial program remains unparallelized, then Amdahl’s law says we can’t get a speedup better than **1/r**.
+If a fraction **r** of our serial program remains unparallelized, then Amdahl’s law says we can’t get a speedup better than **1/r**.\
+**S<sub>latency</sub>(s) = 1&frasl;<sub>(1-p+<sup>p</sup>&frasl;<sub>s</sub>)</sub>**

 **Gustafson's law**\
 Amdahl's law applies only to cases where the problem size is fixed.
 Gustafson argues that as more computing resources become available, they tend to get used on larger datasets, and the time spent in the parallelizable part often grows much faster than the time spent in parts which have to be executed in serial.
 This means that as the number of processes increase, the speedup achieved by parallelization might actually exceed the maximum speedup calculated by Amdahls law, since the increased data size means that the fraction of the program which has to be executed in serial has decreased for this larger data set.
-Therefore, Gustafson's law gives a less pessimistic and more realistic assessment of the parallel performance.
+Therefore, Gustafson's law gives a less pessimistic and more realistic assessment of the parallel performance.\
+**S<sub>latency</sub>(s) = (1 - p) + N p**